xiongss9/csc341-f22/Labs/Lab01_FaceRecognition/README.md

 <br>

-### Write Main.findBest(face,faces) and Main.findWorst(face,faces)
+### Write Main.findBestMatch(face,faces) and Main.findWorstMatch(face,faces)

 Complete the 2 separate functions that take a given face and compare it to all others.
-For _findBest()_, it should return the face in _faces_ that has the minimum difference,  and for _findWorst()_, it should return the face with the maximum difference.
+For _findBestMatch()_, it should return the face in _faces_ that has the minimum difference,  and for _findWorstMatch()_, it should return the face with the maximum difference.

-Once you have completed `Main.findBest()`, run the unit tests again and see if you have passed.
+Once you have completed `Main.findBestMatch()`, run the unit tests again and see if you have passed.
 Be sure to fix the code before moving on.

-Complete `Main.findWorst()`.
-It is identical to findBest() except for a few minor changes.
+Complete `Main.findWorstMatch()`.
+It is identical to findBestMatch() except for a few minor changes.

 <br>

-### Write Unit Tests for Main.findWorst
+### Write Unit Tests for Main.findWorstMatch

-As part of this assignment, you need to write 3 unit tests for the `Main.findWorst()` method.
-The unit tests for this should be similar to those for `findBest`.
+As part of this assignment, you need to write 3 unit tests for the `Main.findWorstMatch()` method.
+The unit tests for this should be similar to those for `findBestMatch`.

+> oops!
+Looks like I forgot to remove the tests before posting.
+Lucky you.
+You might want to write one just to make sure you understand how they work.

 <br>